AnthonyLatsis/swift-evolution/proposals/0000-map-sorting.md

 people.sort(on: \.age)
 ```

 This follows the precedent set by the existing `sort(by:)` and `sorted(by:)` methods.
-The authors chose to exclude these additional overloads from this initial proposal, as they are purely additive and could be included in either a later proposal or a final stage of this proposal (pending feedback during the review process).
+We chose to exclude these additional overloads from this initial proposal, as they are purely additive and could be included in either a later proposal or a final stage of this proposal (pending feedback during the review process).

 ## Alternatives considered